 “Due to our demographics in this region, having groups such as SABCA on campus helps everyone gain more knowledge and understanding to what minority groups experiences and the different life challenges we experience,” said Lawson.
 “From a clinical education standpoint, it’s also important for future caregivers to be able to know what to do should someone from a different ethnic background comes into their office.
 It’s all about professionalism at the end of the day; we should be able to put ourselves professionally into a situation, even if we feel discomfort, and commit to providing the best care.”

 According to the ABCA, many African Americans who would benefit from chiropractic care are unfamiliar with its benefits.
 Chiropractic colleges struggle to attract minority students into their programs, resulting in a significantly low number of African American chiropractic physicians out in the field.
 Ultimately, communities of color remain under-served by the benefit of chiropractic care.
-In accordance with the UWS motto, “For the good of the patient,” this must change, and UWS SABCA is leading the change.
+In accordance with the UWS motto, “For the good of the patient,” this must change, and UWS SABCA is Taking the Lead.